Lodgers in Bayard Street Tenement, Five Cents a Spot

-Lodgers in Bayard Street Tenement, Five Cents a Spot is a black and white photograph taken by Danish American photographer Jacob Riis, in 1889.
+Lodgers in Bayard Street Tenement, Five Cents a Spot is a black and white photograph taken by Danish-American photographer Jacob Riis, in 1889.
 It was included in his photographic book How the Other Half Lives, published in 1890.

 History and description

 Riis documented the poor conditions of the lower classes of New York in his work.
 He took several pictures at night accompanying the police in a role that he called "a kind of war correspondent".
-He used magnesium flashes photography, which allowed him to take pictures at night, and often controversially took them without permission of the people he captured on camera.
+He used magnesium flash photography, which allowed him to take pictures at night, and often controversially took them without permission of the people he captured on camera.